 SNIPES is a leading sneaker and streetwear retailer that was looking to grow its customer base in the U.S. but required a new approach to expansion.

-The company chose fabric Marketplace to expedite its acquisition strategy and launch a successful dropshipping program.
+The company chose fabric Dropship to expedite its acquisition strategy and launch a successful dropshipping program.

-In the first-month post-launch, 18% of SNIPES’ total online sales were generated through fabric Marketplace.
+In the first-month post-launch, 18% of SNIPES’ total online sales were generated through fabric Dropship.

 SNIPES is one of the most dynamic and fastest growing sneaker and streetwear retailers in the world and has grown into a globally-renowned brand, boasting partnerships with stars like DJ Khaled, 21 Savage, and more.